The 8 Best Reasons to Invest in a Roth IRA

-Don't let the lack of a company 401(k) plan keep you from saving for retirement.
-A Roth IRA is a great tool for almost any working person of any age.
+Don't let the lack of a company 401(k) plan keep you from saving: A Roth IRA is a great tool for almost any working person at any age.

-You can be employed for a company, a 16-year-old with a summer job, or a self-employed entrepreneur.
-As long as you earn your income from work and meet the requirements listed above, you can save toward retirement through a Roth IRA.
+You can be a 16-year-old with a summer job or a self-employed entrepreneur – as long as you earn your income from work and meet the requirements listed below, you can save toward retirement through a Roth IRA.

 2. You want to invest in a wider selection of investment choices than your 401(k) plan offers.

-With 401(k) plans, you're usually limited to investing in the few mutual funds that your employer chose, which may carry expensive fees and a lousy track record of performance.
-But when you open a Roth IRA through an online brokerage, you can invest in any stock, bond, ETF, option or mutual fund you want.
-You're also free to sell the investments that aren't working for you without triggering a taxable event as long as it's all done within the Roth IRA account.
+With 401(k) plans, you might be limited to investing in the few mutual funds that your employer has chosen.
+But when you open a Roth IRA through an online brokerage, you can invest in any stock, bond, ETF, option, or mutual fund you want.
+You're also free to sell the investments that aren't working for you without triggering a taxable event (as long as it's all done within the Roth IRA account).

 3. You've maxed out your 401(k) plan contribution limit for the year but you still want to put more toward retirement.

-The amount you can contribute to a Roth IRA is not affected by 401(k) plan contributions, so you can keep putting money into your Roth IRA up to its $6,000 ($7,000 for ages 50+) contribution max long after the 401(k) is filled up.
+The amount you can contribute to a Roth IRA is not affected by 401(k) plan contributions, so you can keep putting money into your Roth IRA up to its $6,000 ($7,000 for ages 50+) contribution maximum – long after the 401(k) is filled up.

-For example, if you're currently earning $20,000 per year but you're planning to withdraw $50,000 per year in retirement, you may be best suited with a Roth IRA because you can pay taxes now while you're in a lower-income tax bracket and not have to pay income tax on withdrawals when you're in a higher tax bracket in retirement.
+For example, if you're currently earning $20,000 per year but are planning to withdraw $50,000 per year in retirement, you may be best suited with a Roth IRA.
+You can pay taxes now while you're in a lower income tax bracket and won’t have to pay income tax on withdrawals when you're in a higher tax bracket during retirement.

 5. You expect income tax rates to rise in future decades.

-6. You want to have penalty-free access to your money in case of emergencies.
+6. You want penalty-free access to your money in case of emergencies.

-While you should try to avoid raiding your retirement fund, sometimes life's unexpected events take priority.
-Under a 401(k) plan or traditional IRA, any early withdrawals you take out before age 59 1/2 will get slapped with federal and state income taxes plus a 10% early withdrawal penalty.
+While you should try to avoid raiding your retirement fund, unexpected events happen.
+Under a 401(k) plan or traditional IRA, any early withdrawals you take out before age 591/2 will get slapped with federal and state income taxes plus a 10% early withdrawal penalty.

-But if you have a Roth IRA, under the IRS ordering rules all of the contributions you make may be withdrawn at any time without tax or penalty.
+With a Roth IRA – under the IRS ordering rules – all of the contributions (not earnings) you make may be withdrawn at any time without tax or penalty.

 So if you contributed $20,000 over the years into your Roth IRA, you can take up to that amount without taxation.
-Just remember to leave your investment earnings in the account alone -- that part will be taxed and given the 10% penalty if you try to take it out before 59 ½.
-And try to avoid making too many withdrawals -- you don't want your retirement to suffer!
+Just remember to leave your investment earnings in the account alone: That part will be taxed and given the 10% penalty if you try to take it out before 59 ½.
+And try to avoid making too many withdrawals because you don't want your retirement to suffer!

 7. You want to leave your heirs with a tax-friendly inheritance.

 And if your spouse is the sole beneficiary, they may take ownership of your Roth IRA and take withdrawals any time after you're gone.
-In other words, die with a $1 million fortune in your Roth IRA and it won't be long before your spouse or an heir of yours becomes the next family millionaire.
+In other words, should you die with a $1 million fortune in your Roth IRA, your family will be well-taken care of.

 8. You're older than 70 and want to keep building your nest egg.